tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/create-queue.md

 ---
 title: "Create Queue"
-description: API reference documentation for the operations available in the Create Namespace REST API, a RESTful web service for managing Create Namespace resources in Azure. ms.custom: "" ms.date: "07/08/2020" ms.reviewer: ""
+description: API reference documentation for the operations available in the Create Queue REST API, a RESTful web service for managing Create Queue resources in Azure. ms.custom: "" ms.date: "07/08/2020" ms.reviewer: ""